 But soon I'll be free

 This is a complex choice for me.
 It represents all the dreams of the red dunes; it represents Cris-ri-phon when he first met his queen, hinting at just how far he's gone from where he started.
-It represents a journey that hasn't happened yet for the Drow.
+It represents a journey that hasn't happened yet for the Elves.

 One line in particular always stands out: